furstenheim/challenge_encoding/README.md

     4 5
     20
     6.0
-    4
-    0.3 0.4 0.5 0.6
-    0.15 0.18 1.15 1.6
-    28.8 216.0 27.0 432.0
-    1532 770 1250 1630
-    3330
-    2.0

 In this case the topic is about space travel.
-2 the number of cases.
-Then we have 2 as the number of moons.
+"1" the number of cases.
+Then we have "2" as the number of moons of the first case.
 For each of those an array with properties.
 And finally some properties on our ship.
 Using this encoding it can be summarized as following:

     type tuentiChallengeQuestion11 struct {
         NCases int `index:"0"`